 To register and use CentOS 6, Oracle Linux 6, Red Hat Enterprise Linux 6, or SUSE Linux Enterprise Server with Expanded Support 6 clients, you need to configure the Uyuni Server to support older types of SSL encryption.
-For more information, see Registering Older Clients at Client-configuration > Tshoot-clients.
+For more information, see Registering Older Clients at Administration > Troubleshooting.